Ambassador Class Variants

 The Enterprise-C has two shuttlebays - one on deck 3 and one astern.
 The Yamaguchi has what looks like an additional underslung shuttlebay beneath the engineering hull undercut.
 It resembles an Excelsior shuttlebay turned upside down.

 8. Engineering hull width

 The Enterprise-C's engineering hull top side is strongly conical, narrowing at the rear end to only one third of its front end width.
 The Yamaguchi's engineering hull is much less conical and therefore considerably wider at its read end.
 This is one reason why the platform around the Enterprise-C appears to be much wider than that of the Yamaguchi.
-Still, it looks as if the shape of the platform has been modified too, along with the 2 x 4 raised panels on the nacelle struts on each side which seem to have been moved further away from the ship's centerline.
+Still, it looks as if the shape of the platform is different too, along with the 2 x 4 raised panels on the nacelle struts on each side which are further away from the ship's centerline on the Yamaguchi.

 9. Impulse engine color